 Molten chocolate mug cake and ice cream for one.
 Need I say more?
-Well, I will say more below, of course, but you get the point.
+Be sure to grab the recipe and check out more of my dessert recipes!

 Life Changes and Revelations